List of electoral divisions in Greater London: Second series

 92 electoral divisions were used for the elections in 1973, 1977 and 1981.
 They were defined as electoral areas by statutory instrument on 20 June 1972 and were renamed electoral divisions by the Local Government Act 1972 later that year.
 Each electoral division returned one councillor using first-past-the-post voting.
 These areas were identical to the Westminster constituencies from 1974 to 1983 that had been defined in 1970.
 92 councillors were elected in total.
+There was a minor revision to Uxbridge in 1982 when the Greater London boundary was adjusted.
 The electoral divisions were abolished with the Greater London Council in 1986.